lucab/rkt/Documentation/capabilities-guide.md

 CoreOS which ships with `ping` and `chroot` commands (from busybox).
 Those commands respectively requires `CAP_NET_RAW` and `CAP_SYS_CHROOT` capabilities in order to function properly.
-To block their usage, capabilities bounding set needs to be manipulated via `os/linux/capabilities-remove-set` or `os/linux/capabilities-retain-set`; both approaches are shown here.
+To block their usage, capabilities bounding set can be manipulated via `os/linux/capabilities-remove-set` or `os/linux/capabilities-retain-set`; both approaches are shown here.

 ### Removing specific capabilities

-This example shows how to block `ping` only, by removing `CAP_NET_RAW` from capability bounding set.
+This example shows how to block `ping` only, by removing `CAP_NET_RAW` from capabilities bounding set.

 First, a local image is built with an explicit "remove-set" isolator.
 This set contains the capabilities that need to be forbidden in order to block